shivharis/turtlebot3_wiki/docs/source/opencr_software.rst

 Modemmanager removal
 ~~~~~~~~~~~~~~~~~~~~

-``Remote PC``: After programming with the Arduino IDE and uploading the program to the OpenCR, the OpenCR will be restarted and be reconnected.
+[Remote PC] After programming with the Arduino IDE and uploading the program to the OpenCR, the OpenCR will be restarted and be reconnected.
 At the same moment, the modem-related packages of the Linux will send the AT command to manage the device.
 Thus indicates an connection error on the OpenCR, so this step should be done previously.

 .. code-block:: bash